cosmos/sdk-tutorials/interchain-exchange/tutorial/04-order-pairs.md

 ## Create the OnRecv Function

 When a packet with an order book creation is received, the validity of the transaction should be check with the `ValidateBasic()` function.
-If the pair does not exist yet, it can be added to the keeper.
+If the pair does not exist, you can add it to the keeper.

 ```go
 // x/ibcdex/keeper/create_pair.go